precice/fluent-adapter/README.md

 * serial:   `fluent 2ddp -g < steer-fluent.txt`
 * parallel: `fluent 2ddp -g -t4 -mpi=openmpi < steer-fluent.txt` (-t4 sets 4 processes for computations, steer-fluent.txt is a driver file for Fluent and is only written for convenience)

+### 2.3 Line-by-Line Debugging UDFs in Fluent

+UDFs can be difficult to debug because they are interpreted within Fluent.
+Sometimes this leads to misleading statements and tracebacks upon crashing.
+Some instructions on how to use gdb to step through UDF code line-by-line are found [here](https://www.cfd-online.com/Wiki/Udf_debug)

 --------------------------------------------------------------------------------

 ## 3. Preparing a Fluent .cas file for UDF function usage: